You are currently viewing NetJets N523QS Cessna Citation Latitude Crash Near Laredo, Texas

 NetJets N523QS Cessna Citation Latitude Crash Near Laredo, Texas

+On June 16, 2026, N523QS was operating as a NetJets flight when it diverted toward Laredo International Airport after reporting a problem during a trip that public reports describe as traveling from San Jose del Cabo, Mexico, toward Austin, Texas.
 The aircraft came down on or near Loop 20 in Laredo and struck a vehicle on the roadway.
 Reports state that six people were aboard the aircraft.
-One aircraft occupant was fatally injured, while the remaining aircraft occupants and the vehicle driver were transported for medical care.
+One person on board was killed, while five occupants survived and were taken for medical care.
+The driver of the vehicle struck on the highway was also reported injured.

 Leave a Reply